You can award the contract:

 The PCS contracts register will pull through the contract value from your contract award notice.
 You should always be as open and transparent as possible when completing this field.
 This field can be manually amended but all relevant amendments have to be manually duplicated in the Scottish Procurement Information Hub (there is no integration between the two systems for manual amendments).

-Even if you withhold the contract value from a contract award notice, this does not provide cover from Freedom Of Information (Scotland) Act 2002 (FOISA).
-To withhold under FOISA, the information would have to, or be likely to, cause substantial prejudice/.
-Also the public interest in withholding the information would have to outweigh the public interest in its release.
+Even if you withhold the contract value from a contract award notice, this does not exempt the information being subsequently disclosed under the Freedom Of Information (Scotland) Act 2002 (FOISA).
+To withhold information under FOISA, the information would have to, or be likely to, cause substantial prejudice.
+Also, the public interest in withholding the information would have to outweigh the public interest in its release.

 Detailed contracts register user guidance can be found in PCS.